Popular search terms:

 What if I still can’t pay in the future?

-If your account is placed in CNC hardship status and the IRS sends you a notice about your tax bill, call the number on the notice to discuss your financial situation.
+If the IRS sends you a notice about your tax bill, call the number on the notice to discuss your financial situation.
 The IRS will take your updated information and decide if you still can’t pay your IRS debt and meet your living expenses.
 Make sure you have all the information about your income and expenses before you call.
-The IRS typically has 10-years from the date of the assessment to collect the balance.
-Some actions can cause the timeframe to be extended.
-Once the collection period expires, the debt is no longer collectible or legally enforceable.

-You may prevent future tax liabilities by adjusting your withholding or making estimated tax payments
+You may prevent future tax liabilities by adjusting your withholding, making estimated tax payments or Federal Tax Deposits.

 Understanding your notice or letter